steelThread/redisfs/README.md

 	#   callback    - Receives the and error as the first param
 	#                 or a success hash that contains the filename.
 	#                 *the path and a fd to the file.
 	#
-	# Note: all params marked as * represent future implementations
-	#
 	redis2file: (key, options..., callback) ->